maksimryndin/stwo/contributing/primer.md

 Integrity of the original computation is transformed into proving that the AIR constraints are satisfied.
 The process of reducing the computation trace to the set of the polynomial constraints is named *arithmetization*.

 So we treat each column of the computation trace as values of a polynomial over the `CircleDomain`.
+The circle domain is represented by values of a multiplicative group.
+So if X is a current row, then wX is the next row where w is a generator.

 When we define constraints, we can move both along the columns and along the rows.
 Then every constraint (which may include values of several polynomials) is representated as a rational function (think of moving along the rows).